mobile phone access control installation

 • Property needs.
 Identify the internal and external security risks you wish to protect against.
 Also, consider the number of entryways you’d like to control.
 Answering these questions will help you determine the security needs your access control system should address.

 • Wired or wireless.
 Access control systems can be wired or wireless, each with its own pros and cons.
 Wired access control systems can cost more to install in existing buildings but won’t run into connectivity issues as often.
-Wireless systems, also known as cloud-based systems, are better options for existing buildings because they’re generally cheaper and easier to install.
+Wireless access control systems, also known as cloud-based systems, are better options for existing buildings because they’re generally cheaper and easier to install.

 • Type of credential.
 There are many different types of credentials an access control system may use: key card, fob, PIN code, mobile phone, and biometric scan.
 Of these options, it’s up to you to decide what you want.
 Ideally, choosing an access control system that accepts multiple credentials is best.
 For example, a tenant may use their mobile phone to unlock the building entrance if they’ve lost their fob.